-USJA / USJF Grassroots JudoTM Winter Nationals® 2013
+USJA / USJF Grassroots JudoTM Winter Nationals 2013

 This year's event ran exceptionally smooth considering it was held in a new location and on one day as opposed to two days as in the past.
 Here are three separate snapshots of the event from the perspective of the USJF's official representative, the guest coach clinician, and finally through the eyes of a young player.
+It provides a good synopsis of this year's event which is now history.